The Cars & Ecclesiastes

 ✦✦✦

-The way I like to read the Tanakh is either at sunrise or sunset, on the apartment balcony, with a cigar and a coffee (if it’s morning) or a cigar and double stout (if it’s evening).
-To sit with the words of God while enjoying flavors of oak, leather, almond, chocolate, cream, and pepper, is the kind of activity that lends itself to intense reflection.
+The way I like to read my Tanakh is either at sunrise or sunset on the apartment balcony with a cigar and a coffee (if it’s morning) or a cigar and a stout (if it’s evening).
+To sit with the words of G-d while enjoying flavors of oak, leather, almond, chocolate, cream, vanilla, and pepper is the kind of activity that lends itself to intense reflection.
 It’s a very addictive and calming kind of solitude, and one I think too many young men are missing out on the warmth and richness of.

 Yesterday evening, after lighting a Kristoff Maduro and changing things up by pouring a glass of sweet red wine, I opened up Ecclesiastes; the seventh of eleven books in the Ketuvim.
-And though it wouldn’t be quite right to classify the book as a “memoir” of King Solomon, it is his look back on his reign and a meditation—not on what his legacy is—but rather on the futility of legacy.
-In a situation where most rulers would be tempted to gloat about the importance of their achievements while in power, the Israelite leader challenges enemies and admirers alike to think about what achievements are actually worth in the long run.
+And though it wouldn’t be quite right to classify the book as a “memoir” of King Solomon, Ecclesiastes is him looking back on his own reign and meditating—not on what his legacy is—but rather about the futility of legacy.
+In a situation where most rulers would be tempted to gloat over the importance of their achievements while in power, the Israelite leader instead challenges enemies and admirers alike to think about what achievements are actually worth in the long run.

 “All is vanity.”